askonomm/htmt/README.md

 - **Simple syntax**: Htmt is a superset of HTML/XML, so you can write your templates in any text editor.
 - **Interpolation**: You can interpolate values from a data dictionary into your templates.
+- **Modifiers**: You can modify the interpolated values using filters.
+- **Custom modifiers**: You can write custom filters for your templates.
 - **Conditionals**: You can show or hide blocks using expressions.
 - **Partials**: You can include other templates inside your templates.
 - **Loops**: You can loop over arrays and objects in your data dictionary.